 History and physical exam findings for hypertrichosis differ between types of hypertrichosis.
 In generalized forms of hypertrichosis, the patient will present with lanugo hair, vellus hair, or terminal hair covering a majority of their body.
 Transformation of terminal hair to lanugo hair can be seen.

 Universal hypertrichosis, another form of congenital generalized hypertrichosis, presents with thick, long hair on the back, proximal extremities, and preauricular areas.
-It is often thought of "exaggerated normal hairiness."
+It is often thought of as "exaggerated normal hairiness."

 Hypertrichosis universalis congenita sometimes referred to as Ambras syndrome, presents with fine, silky, light-colored long hair primarily involving the face, ears, shoulders, and nose.
 It is associated with minor facial dysmorphism, supernumerary nipples, and dental anomalies.